Joel-Strand/112-Final-Project/README.md

 Note that depending on the size of the galaxy, theta value selected and device RAM, the program will run at different speeds.
 A device with at least 16 gigs of RAM will simulate any of the given galaxies seamlessly with a theta value of 1.5 or higher(heavy approximation).
 Devices with less RAM will experience lag when simulating large galaxies.
 A low theta value(little approximation) will result in heavy lag unless the simulation is being run on a super computer.
 A theta value of 0(brute force) will most likely cause the program to crash.

 ## A note about Github User u/chindesaurus:
-We credit StdDraw.java and all of the .txt files found within /texts to u/chindesaurus on GitHub(https://github.com/chindesaurus/BarnesHut-N-Body/blob/master/StdDraw.java).
+We credit StdDraw.java and all of the .txt files found within /texts to u/chindesaurus on GitHub (Repo Link: https://github.com/chindesaurus/BarnesHut-N-Body).
 The entirety of these files have been created by him, and we implemented StdDraw as it contained numerous utilities required to correctly display the graphics of the simluation.